Skip to content

 Your code → build SQL string → send to database → wait → JSON response → parse → your code

-QueryMode has no boundary:
+QueryMode has no wall:

 // 1 collect(), then branch freely in code